tintinnabulate/aecontext-handlers/README.md

 // TestFooHandler : does just that
 func TestFooHandler(t *testing.T) {
-	ctx, inst := handlers.GetTestingContext()
+    // Get our testing context and aetest instance ctx, inst := handlers.GetTestingContext()
-	defer inst.Close()
+    // Remember to close it at the end of every test! defer inst.Close()

 	c.Convey("When user visits the foo page", t, func() {
-		r := createHTTPRouter(handlers.ToHTTPHandlerConverter(ctx))
+        // create our router, using this testing context r := createHTTPRouter(handlers.ToHTTPHandlerConverter(ctx))
 		record := httptest.NewRecorder()